 People start pointing at me and make avoid-the-crazy-woman sounds to their children and spouses.
 I slink off to the refuge of my car or the plumbing department to avoid further embarrassment.

-All mum plants at garden centers are hardy, meaning that they are perennials in most climates.
-However, if these plants are put in the ground from August on, most won’t make it through the winter in areas where temperatures dip into the single digits.
+If these plants are put in the ground from August on, most won’t make it through the winter in areas where temperatures dip into the single digits.
 The reason is that mums planted late in the season are near or at the flowering stage, and they don’t grow roots to sustain plants through the winter.
 All the energy is put into blooming.
 That is why mums are best planted in the spring.

 Gardeners in northern states where temperatures regularly dip below zero can lose even spring-planted hardy mums to winter.
 You can changes the odds in your favor by leaving the dead foliage on mums and asters instead of shearing for neatness.
 An Iowa State University study found that unpruned plants survive at much lower temperatures than those that were pruned.
 Be sure to add 4 to 6 inches of mulch after the ground has frozen for more protection.

-Overwintering a Mum
+How to Overwinter a Mum

 With a bit of forethought and care, you can keep your mums blooming year after year!

 See our Autumnal Equinox page for more fall-themed advice, folklore, and fun!